keruiwu/self-evolving-allocation/README.md

 # self-evolving-allocation

 Anonymous supplementary code for the paper *"Compute Allocation in Evolutionary Search:
-From Depth–Breadth to Bandits"* (under double-blind review).
+From Depth–Breadth to Multi-Armed Bandits"* (under double-blind review).

 ## Setup